nsarka/nsarka/README.md

 - 👋 Hi, I’m @nsarka
-- 👀 I’m interested in GPU Architecture, Deep Learning, and HPC.
+- 👀 I’m interested in GPU Architecture, HPC, and Deep Learning.
-- 🌱 I’m currently learning how transformer language models work.
 - 📫 How to reach me: nsarka00@gmail.com

 <!---